 One of our most unforgettable experiences that we had in Guatemala was hiking up Pacaya Volcano notwithstanding we are NOT a hiking family.
 My family loves adventure travel provided there isn’t too much sweat and exercise involved.
-If I can book a speed boat to explore rivers and untouched jungles, rather than a long hot trek, or some electric bikes to zip along undiscovered paths, I’m pretty much a shoe-in for mother of the year.
-However, if I book a hike, any hike, but most certainly one that is a 5 km (3.1 miles) hoof up 2350 metres (7700 ft) on an active volcano, it better be good.
+So, if I book a hike, any hike, but most certainly one that is a 5 km (3.1 miles) hoof up 2350 metres (7700 ft) on an active volcano, it better be good.
 Otherwise, my three teenagers would NEVER let me forget!

 When we first arrived in Guatemala, my family of five (three teenagers aged 14, 15 and 17 years old) headed to Antigua for 3 nights.
 Antigua is a beautifully preserved colonial city surrounded by volcanoes in southern Guatemala.
 It has dozens of pretty churches and ruins to explore along cobblestone roads.
 We ate at fantastic restaurants and stayed at a beautiful hotel called Posada del Angel.
 From Antigua, we did a couple of excursions, one of which was the hike up Pacaya Volcano.